emdupre/core-git-course/_episodes/06-remote-collaboration.md

 ```
 {: .language-bash}

-We can visualise the remote branches in the same way as we did for local branches,
+We can visualize the remote branches in the same way as we did for local branches,
 so let's draw a network graph before going any further:

 ```